Top 10 Easy to Grow Flowering Ornamental Houseplants

 Wax Begonia has many hybrids that produce blooms in colors of white pink, rose or red.
 The leaves are closely packed and covered with blooms.
 The leaf color of the hybrids of this plant includes green, red and bronze.

 Wax Begonias grow well in bright light or partial shade but need warm temperatures to survive.
-This plant has to be watered so that the soil is just moist and the soil has to be well-drained.
+This plant has to be watered so that the soil is just moist.

 This plant can be propagated easily by taking stem cuttings in spring.
 Wax Begonia seeds are very tiny and may take several months to grow after planting the seeds in spring.